-Written influences: your organisational chart (flat or hierarchical).
-Who works where, who reports to who, and who has final decision-making power.
+- Written influences: your organisational chart (flat or hierarchical).
+Who works where, who reports to whom, and who has final decision-making power?

-The next thing to look at is the control systems in your organisation.
+The next thing to look at is the control systems, or ‘financial systems’, in your organisation.
 What processes do you use to manage your financial, quality control and reward systems?
 How is good performance managed?
 How are under-performers motivated?
 Which formal and informal systems do you use to monitor and support the people in your organisation?

 The final element that you need to look at is how power is distributed in your organisation.
 Which power structures have you implemented in your organisational chart?
 How do they influence the core assumptions in your corporate culture?
 What core beliefs do your managers hold?
 What about your employees?
 Is employee empowerment valued and promoted in your company?
 Do you trust your employees to carry out their duties to the best of their ability?
 If not, why not?

 The cultural web model can help you analyse where you are as a company now, and where you would like your corporate culture to be.
-It can also help you identify what you need to do to achieve the high-performing culture that every company strives for.
+It can also help you identify what you need to do to achieve the high-performing, effective corporate culture that every company strives for.

 The key to getting the most from this tool is taking the time to plan and analyse each element of the model.
 Be honest with your answers and don’t shy away from negative feedback: every identified weakness is an opportunity to improve.
 You want to obtain an authentic evaluation of your organisational culture so that you know what areas you need to focus on.
 Take time to think about who you are and where you want to be.
 Then work out a way to align your goals with your business strategy.